 We’ve flown many different airlines since having kids.
 Our experiences flying with kids have ranged from extraordinarily good to get-me-out-of-here-as-fast-as-possible.
 One of our consistent favorite airlines to fly with kids is German-based Lufthansa.
 Between their routes and those of Star Alliance partner airlines, you can travel almost anywhere in the world, often without too much advance planning.
 There are good reasons for Lufthansa ranking #7 worldwide and #1 in Europe for 2017.
 Why is Lufthansa our favorite airline?
 Let me count the ways:

-- Real priority boarding for families.
+- Real priority boarding for families – especially important if you’re traveling with a newborn or young infant.
 We walked up to the gate (past the hoards of people in line) when boarding began and were some of the first on the plane – even before first and business classes.
+Check out these other sanity-saving airport hacks.
+And make sure to get your baby a passport well in advance.

 - Lufthansa meals for kids are actually pretty decent!
 On our recent flight the kids received chicken tenders (pre-sliced, fortunately for mom and dad), mac & cheese and steamed carrots for their hot dish.
 Their dinner also came with a roll, pasta salad topped with cucumber slices, crackers and cheese, fresh fruit and jello.
 There were so many choices that even picky kids can find a few foods to keep them full and happy for a long flight.